damienvanrobaeys/WindowsAutopilotIntune_Module_Updates/README.md

 **More cmdlet for the Windows Autopilot Intune module**

+- Update 23/09/19: Add the possibility to enable white glove in a deployment profile

 You will first to install the original module from MS from the PowerShell Gallery: install-module WindowsAutopilotIntune